-Jets Off
+lets Off

-ets Low Jets High
+Jets High

-If the Spa has a Circ Pump, a Circ Pump Icon will appear to indicate its activity, but outside of Priming Mode, the Circ Pump cannot be controlled directly.
+If the spa has a Circulation Pump, a Circulation Pump Icon will appear to indicate its activity, but outside of Priming Mode, the Circulation Pump cannot be controlled directly.

 \One exception: The Main Spa Light is not shown on the Spa Screen; it is only shown (and controlled) on the Main Screen.